ruvnet/agenticsjs/README.md

 ## Plugin System

-AgenticJS includes a powerful plugin system that allows you to extend and customize the functionality of the library.
+AgenticsJS includes a powerful plugin system that allows you to extend and customize the functionality of the library.
 You can create, apply, and manage plugins to add new features or modify existing ones.

 ### Creating a Plugin